 Budgets

-In August of each year, the ESCOP chair and chair-elect, with Executive Director’s assistance, will create an annual budget for the upcoming year.
-This budget will be presented to the ESS during the annual business meeting for approval by a simple majority of those voting.
+In August of each year, the ESCOP Chair and Chair-Elect, with their ED’s assistance, will create an annual budget for the upcoming year.
+This budget will be presented to the ESS/ARD during the annual business meeting for approval by a simple majority of those voting.
 At each subsequent ESCOP meeting during the year, the Chair will provide budget updates as a regular component of the Interim Actions Agenda.

-In the circumstance that expenditures for the specified purpose of the assessment(s) is met, any additional expenditure deemed to be important and beneficial to ESS may be considered by the ESCOP Executive Committee.
+In the circumstance that expenditures for the specified purpose of the assessment(s) is met, any additional expenditure deemed to be important and beneficial to ESS/ARD may be considered by the ESCOP EC.

-The Chair of ESCOP may authorize the expenditure of assessed funds up to $5000 with a simple majority of the ESCOP Executive Committee.
-Expenditure of funds greater than $5,000 requires the approval of ESS by a direct vote during the year or as a vote during the ESS budget approval process.
+The Chair of ESCOP may authorize the expenditure of assessed funds up to $5,000 with a simple majority of the ESCOP EC.
+Expenditure of funds greater than $5,000 requires the approval of ESS/ARD by a direct vote during the year or as a vote during the ESS budget approval process.

-ARTICLE IX – QUORUM For purposes of doing Section or ESCOP business, a quorum shall consist of a majority of the duly constituted voting membership at any officially called meeting for which written notice and agenda are sent out at least one (1) week in advance of the meeting.
+ARTICLE IX – QUORUM For purposes of doing ESS/ARD or ESCOP business, a quorum shall consist of a majority of the duly constituted voting membership at any officially called meeting for which a written notice and agenda are sent out at least one (1) week in advance of the meeting.
 A simple majority resolves all issues except amendments to the Rules of Operation and questions on financial assessments, which shall require a two-thirds majority of those voting.

+For the annual ESCOP meeting and the ESS/ARD Section business meeting, a voting member not in attendance may designate a proxy, executed in writing (email), and received by the Executive Vice-Chair prior to the specific meeting.
+The proxy, valid for only the specified meeting, must be a non-voting member of ESCOP or ESS/ARD, depending on the specific meeting.
+Only one actual vote is allowed per member, either as a regular voting member or by proxy.

+For formal action outside of a regular meeting, the designated members (ESCOP EC, ESCOP, ESS/ARD) may take action without a meeting.
+A detailed description of the action to be taken shall be circulated two (2) weeks prior to the action.
+The action will be approved, if a majority of all committee members give consent.

-ARTICLE X - PARLIAMENTARY AUTHORITY
+ARTICLE X -- PARLIAMENTARY AUTHORITY

-The emphasis in all Section and ESCOP meetings shall be on orderly process to achieve an objective decision by those present and voting.
+The emphasis in all ESS/ARD and ESCOP meetings shall be on orderly process to achieve an objective decision by those present and voting.
 Should there be a parliamentary challenge, it shall be answered by referring to the most current edition of Roberts' Rules of Order.

-ARTICLE XI - AMENDMENT TO RULES OF OPERATION
+ARTICLE XI -- AMENDMENT TO RULES OF OPERATION

 These Rules of Operation may be amended at any business meeting of the Section provided the proposed amendment has been mailed, electronically or in hard copy form, to all members at least 30 days in advance of the annual meeting and the question is passed by a two-thirds majority of the voting members present at the meeting.